open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

 For an HTTP client span, `SpanKind` MUST be `Client`.

-`http.url` is required and represents the HTTP URL used to (initially) make this request.
+`http.url` is required and represents the HTTP URL used to make this request.
+This must be the originally requested URL, before any HTTP-redirects that may when executing the request.

 ### HTTP server